flant/shell-operator/METRICS.md

 {"name":"metric_name","set":33,"labels":{"label1":"value1"}}
 ```

-Labels are not required, but Shell-operator adds a `hook` label with hook name (a path to a hook script relative to hooks directory).
+Labels are not required, but Shell-operator adds a `hook` label with a path to a hook script relative to hooks directory.

 Several metrics can be expored at once.
 For example, this script will create 2 metrics: